 Early History of the Dounghan family

 This web page shows only a small excerpt of our Dounghan research.
-Another 305 words (22 lines of text) covering the years 1190, 1332, 1511, 1577, 1561 and 1577 are included under the topic Early Dounghan History in all our PDF Extended History products and printed products wherever possible.
+Another 153 words (11 lines of text) covering the years 1190, 1332, 1511, 1577, 1561, 1577, 1579, 1634, 1561, 1585 and 1652 are included under the topic Early Dounghan History in all our PDF Extended History products and printed products wherever possible.

 Dounghan Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Dounghan has undergone many spelling variations, including Dunham, Dunnam, Downham, Dounham, Downnam and others.